Advisory committees at MDH

 License Advisory Council

 To advise the Commissioner regarding license standards for occupational therapists and occupational therapy assistants, provide technical expertise to the Commissioner regarding occupational therapist and occupational therapy assistant practice standards and assist with development of health policies related to occupational therapy practitioner license.
 The seven members include two public members as defined by Minnesota Statutes 214.02, and shall be either persons who have received occupational therapy services or family members of or caregivers to such persons; two occupational therapists licensed under Minnesota Statutes 148.6401 et seq.; two occupational therapy assistants licensed under Minnesota Statutes 148.6401 et seq.; and one member who is a licensed health care practitioner, or other credentialed practitioner, who works collaboratively with occupational therapy practitioners.
 Meetings are held quarterly, with additional meetings scheduled as necessary.
 Meetings are held at the Minnesota Department of Health, Snelling Office Park for two hours.
 The council does not expire.
 Appointing Authority: Commissioner of Health.
 Compensation: $55 per diem plus expenses.
 Minnesota Statutes 148.6450.
-Minnesota Department of Health, Compliance Monitoring Division, P.O.
+Minnesota Department of Health, Health Regulation Division, P.O.
 Box 64882, St. Paul, MN 55164-0882.
 (651) 201-3725.

 Rural Health Advisory Committee